Abandoned & Little-Known Airfields:

 Ray became a popular instructor pilot on weekends as he had to farm during the week.

-Dad said Fram Field was busier on weekends than Sky Habor was."
+Dad said Fram Field was busier on weekends than Sky Harbor was."

-and son, my Dad, would fly to football practice at Peoria
+Donalyn continued, "Ray's daughter Kay got her pilot's license at 16, and my son, my Dad, would fly to football practice at Peoria

 as he had to get the chores done & they only owned a milk truck."